Table of Contents

 Contamination Issues

-Additionally, food or drinks often contaminate Styrofoam, making it even harder to recycle.
+Additionally, food or drinks often contaminate Styrofoam, making recycling even harder.
 Most recycling bins don’t have the equipment to clean Styrofoam, so it usually ends up in landfills, where decomposing takes hundreds of years.
 In many areas, it’s treated as one of those non-recyclable items.

 The Environmental Impact of Styrofoam